Sokoto (city): Historical development

 Sokoto had been used as early as October 1804 by the Shehu Usmanu Dan Fodiyo as the venue for the meeting with Galadima, Yunfa's Vizier.
-Subsequently, it was used by Muhammad Bello as a staging post for an attack on Dufua in the spring of 1806.
+Subsequently, it was used by his son Muhammad Bello as a staging post for an attack on Dufua in the spring of 1806.
 Bovil suggested that the area/district may have been known as Sokoto as early as the seventeenth century.
-In historical perspective, Sokoto was founded as a ribat (military camp or frontier) in 1809, when Shehu Usmanu was at Sifawa.
+In a historical perspective, Sokoto was founded as a ribat (military camp or frontier) in 1809, when Shehu Usmanu was at Sifawa.
 It later became the capital of the caliphate after Shehu's death.

 In the 1820s, Sokoto was at its peak of prosperity coinciding with the peak of its 'rulers' powers at the center of the caliphate, receiving annual tribute from all the fiefs before a long period of decline.
 The explorer Hugh Clapperton (1827) was highly impressed by this prosperity and its effects on the city.

-Clapperton noted the importance of Sokoto's closely settled surroundings: the rivers, rather than long-distance trade, in the city's economy.
-But the trade of Sokoto is at present inconsiderable, owing to the disturbed state of the surrounding country.
+Clapperton noted the importance of Sokoto's closely settled surroundings: The rivers, rather than long-distance trade in the city's economy.
+But trading activities in Sokoto is presently inconsiderable, owing to the disturbed state of the surrounding country.

-By the time the explorer Heinrich Barth arrived in 1853 Sokoto was thinly inhabited and greatly dilapidated.
+By the time the explorer Heinrich Barth arrived in 1853, Sokoto was thinly inhabited and greatly dilapidated.
 Barth in 1857 estimated the population at only 20,000–22,000, but the market was still supplied and attended, and a thriving suburb outside the wall was more animated than Sokoto itself.

 Bovil aptly described Sokoto as a strong position, with steep escarpments from the east to the north-west and a small valley on the west and the south west protecting it against surprise cavalry attacks.
 The town dominates the broad lowland where the two rivers, Rima and Sokoto meet, being the junction of roads from Gobir in the north, Kebbi in the south and Burmi Zamfara in the east.